Esther7171/Python-for-Cybersecurity/README.md

 In the stage of execution the JVM take **byte code** and convert it to `Native code` like machine code and computer understand it.

+Here, we have a class named CodeChef
+Inside the class, we have a main method: public static void main (String[] args)

+This line is special because it is where the program starts running.
+Let’s break it down:

+`public` – This means the method can be accessed by Java to start execution.
+`static` – This allows the method to run without creating an object of the class.
+`void` – This means the method does not return any value.
+`main` – The name of the method (always written as main).
+`String[] args` – This is used to pass arguments from the command line (not needed for now).
+`System.out.println("hii")`

+This is what we use to output/print anything to the screen.
+Note that this line contains a (;) semicolon at the end.
+Semicolon is mandatory at the end of statements in Java.

 #### Component of Code